DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

-\heading{The Privacy Knapsack Problem.} To accommodate \RDP, we need to modify the standard multidimensional knapsack problem to support alpha orders for each block and task demand.
+\heading{The RDP privacy knapsack problem.} To accommodate \RDP, we need to modify the standard multidimensional knapsack problem to support alpha orders for each block and task demand.
 We express the capacity as $c_{j\alpha}$ (the available capacity of block $j$ on order $\alpha$), each demand vector as $d_{ij\alpha}$ (the demand of task $i$ on block $j$'s order $\alpha$), and require that the sum of the demands will be smaller or equal to the capacity for \emph{at least one of the alpha orders}.
-Therefore, we formulate the \RK as follows: We prove three properties of \RK (proofs in Appendix~\S\ref{sec:complexity-proofs}): \begin{property} The decision problem for the \RK problem is NP-hard. \end{property} \begin{property} In the single-block case, there is a fully polynomial time approximation scheme (FPTAS) for \RK.
-I.e., with $\pmax$ the highest possible global efficiency, for any $\eta>0$ we can find an allocation with global efficiency $\hat w$ such that $\pmax \leq (1+\eta)\hat w$, with a running time polynomial in $n$ and $1/\eta$. \end{property} \begin{property} For $m \ge 2$ blocks, there is no FPTAS for the \RK problem unless P=NP. \end{property} While Prop.~1 and~3 are disheartening (though perhaps unsurprising), Prop.~2 gives a glimmer of hope that at least for single-block instances, we can solve the problem tractably.
+We thus formulate the \RK as follows:

+We prove three properties of \RK (proofs in Appendix~\S\ref{sec:complexity-proofs}): \begin{property} The decision problem for the \RK problem is NP-hard. \end{property} \begin{property} In the single-block case, there is a fully polynomial time approximation scheme (FPTAS) for \RK, i.e., with $\pmax$ the highest possible global efficiency, for any $\eta>0$ we can find an allocation with global efficiency $\hat w$ such that $\pmax \leq (1+\eta)\hat w$, with a running time polynomial in $n$ and $1/\eta$. \end{property} \begin{property} For $m \ge 2$ blocks, there is no FPTAS for the \RK problem unless P=NP. \end{property} While Prop.~1 and~3 are disheartening (though perhaps unsurprising), Prop.~2 gives a glimmer of hope that at least for single-block instances, we can solve the problem tractably.
 Indeed, as we shall see, this property is crucial for our solution.

-\heading{Fair Scheduling With Multiple \RDP Alpha Orders.} Interestingly, fair scheduling with DPF for \RDP can once again be expressed as an ordering heuristic for the \RK, in which efficiency is defined as $e_i := \frac{w_i}{\max_{j\alpha} \frac{d_{ij\alpha}}{c_{j\alpha}}}$.
+\heading{DPF with multiple \RDP alpha orders.} Fair scheduling with DPF for \RDP can once again be expressed as an ordering heuristic for the \RK, in which efficiency is defined as $e_i := \frac{w_i}{\max_{j\alpha} \frac{d_{ij\alpha}}{c_{j\alpha}}}$.
 However, this approach is even more inefficient than under \TDP.

 In addition to the previous multi-block inefficiency (\S\ref{sec:offline-basic-composition}), this fair scheduling approach exhibits a new inefficiency under \RDP, regardless of the number of blocks it is invoked on (e.g., even if applied to non-block-based DP systems, such as DP SQL databases). \F\ref{fig:example-rdp} gives an example using two blocks and a workload of 6 tasks, each requesting only 1 block.
 In \F\ref{fig:example_fairness_rdp}, DPF sorts tasks by the highest demands across all $\alpha$'s and allocates only 2 tasks.
 A better efficiency metric would sort tasks by demands at the $\alpha$ value that can pack the most tasks (a.k.a., best alpha for composition), ultimately scheduling 4 tasks in \F\ref{fig:example_packing_rdp}.
 Note that the best alpha is not necessarily the same for each block.